Husan7/SIH/README.md

 Kisan.AI is an AI-powered platform designed to support farmers with cutting-edge tools for smarter farming.
-From detecting crop diseases to recommending fertilizers, Kisan.AI aims to improve agricultural practices and help farmers maximize yield sustainably.
+From detecting crop diseases to recommending fertilizers, Kisan.AI aims to improve agricultural practices and help farmers maximize yield sustainably. ( This is our SIH project under my leadership with team member gurleen kaur , sehaj saini and anish )

 Features :
 Crop Disease Detection: AI-driven analysis to identify and diagnose crop diseases.